What is the Environmental Act?

 Key Amendments and Updates

-The Environment Act has undergone several significant amendments and updates since it was first established.
-Notable examples include the 1990 amendments that introduced a market-based approach to emissions control through a cap and trade system and the 2010 updates that increased regulation of greenhouse gases and tightened air pollution standards.
+The Environmental Act has undergone several significant amendments and updates since it was first established.
+Notable examples include the 1990 amendments that introduced a market-based approach to emissions control through a cap and trade system, and the 2010 updates that increased regulation of greenhouse gases and tightened air pollution standards.

 These updates reflect the changing priorities and technologies of the modern world and continue to emphasize the importance of environmental protection and sustainability.